Rational1ty/mirror-encrypt/README.md

 not sure whether you have Java installed or not, follow the brief steps below.

 ### Checking if Java is already installed
-1. Open the windows search bar (bottom right on the desktop) and search for "java"
+1. Open the windows search bar (bottom left on the desktop) and search for "java"
 2. If the first result is `java`, then Java is already installed.
 Otherwise, you will need to install Java before you can run any Java programs

 ### Installing Java